Sign in with Google account

 More information on FTP relation to altitude can be found on excellent post by Joe Friel.

-You can link to your Strava account, so when the ride is saved it will be automatically uploaded to Strava.
+You can link to your Strava or TrainingPeaks account, so when the ride is saved it will be automatically uploaded to linked accounts.

 If you know the name of the ride, enter it in the filter textbox in the left top corner.
-You don't need to enter exact name, 'Alp' will find 'Alpe d'Huez' and any other rides that match your search criteria.
-To make it easier to find rides, you can filter rides by Country, Elevation Gain, Diffictulty (FIETS) and Estimated Ride Time.
-Rides can also by sorted by Ride Name, Difficulty, Estimated Ride time, Elevation Gain, Rating and Popularity.
-Pick a ride in the left panel, review ride profile in right panel, click 'Select Ride'.
-If you only want to ride part of the course, you can use 'Create New Course' button to customize and save start and finish of the ride.
+You don't need to enter the exact name, 'Alp' will find 'Alpe d'Huez' and any other rides that match your search criteria.
+To make it easier to find rides, you can filter rides by Country, Elevation Gain, Difficulty (FIETS) and Estimated Ride Time.
+Rides can also be sorted by Ride Name, Difficulty, Estimated Ride time, Elevation Gain, Rating and Popularity.
+Pick a ride in the left panel, review the ride profile in the right panel, click 'Select Ride'.
+If you only want to ride part of the course, you can use the 'Create New Course' button to customize and save start and finish of the ride.

-If your internet connection is not fast enough and you are getting 'download buffer low' messages during live stream, then you should try 'Download Video' option.
-Click 'Download Video' button, wait for download to finish, click 'Select Ride' to proceed to the next screen.
-Once video is downloaded, 'Download Video' button becomes 'Delete Video' button.
-Please use this button to delete video once you finished the ride and ready to download a new one.
-For new users there is a limit of 1 video that you can download.
-After you finish your first ride that number goes to 2 - as you keep riding, this limit will be automatically increased to max 5 videos after you complete 10 rides.
+If your internet connection is not fast enough and you are getting 'download buffer low' messages during the live stream, then you should try the 'Download Video' option.
+Click 'Download Video' button, wait for the download to finish, click 'Select Ride' to proceed to the next screen.
+Once the video is downloaded, 'Download Video' button becomes the 'Delete Video' button.
+Please use this button to delete the video once you have finished the ride and ready to download a new one.
+During trial you can download 1 ride at a time, if you decide to subscribe the download option is increased to 30.

 During the ride you can use keyboard shortcuts to enhance your riding experience.